ad

 But there were still some optimistic folks who thought the Gold Rock claims could be operated at a profit and The United Mines Company took them over in 1910.
 Though all of the old shafts went down at least a 1,000 feet, they reconditioned the mill and hired a crew.
 The camp was rechristened Tumco, an acronym for the company name.
 But low-grade ore brought the enterprise to a halt soon after it was launched.

 Today, this open area is managed by the Bureau of Land Management (BLM).
-All that remains are a few old building in poor shape and some very dangerous mine shafts that drop a 1,000 feet or more.
+All that remains are a few old buildings in poor shape and some very dangerous mine shafts that drop a 1,000 feet or more.
 The locals tell a story about a man trying to jump one of the shafts with his dirt bike; they say he didn't make it.
-Others have tried to climb into the shafts with ropes, only to be overcome by gas rising from the mines and fall to their death.
+Others have tried to climb into the shafts with ropes, only to be overcome by gas rising from the mines and fall to their deaths.
 There is still some gold in the washes near town, but it's not worth the effort it would take to recover it.

 If you're in the area, be sure to stop at the Gold Rock Ranch.
 They have a campground, supplies and lots of local history.
-The area behind the old town site is now being strip-mined, and there is some thought of tunneling down to much lower levels of the gold deposits.
+The area behind the old town site is now being strip-mined, and there is some thought of tunneling down to much lower levels to reach the gold deposits.
 Let's hope they have better luck than those mining adventurers of days gone by.

--- Cactus Jim
+-- Jim Bremner

 How to Get There

-Rockhounds - Kyanite crystals
+Rockhounds - Kyanite Crystals

 Imperial Sand Dunes